aosabook/500lines/bytecode-compiler/bytecompiler.rewrite.md

 `t.arg` and the value expression), then chain them together with `CALL_FUNCTION` at the end.

-XXX wasn't I going to say a bit about how the stack makes code generation easy?
+XXX wasn't I going to say a bit more about how the stack makes code generation easy?
+Also, compact code.
+This is the kind of basic architectural choice this book probably wants analysis of, even though it's a human-lifetime-old design and forced on me by the CPython VM.

 As a technicality, the `CALL_FUNCTION` instruction's argument is a two-byte integer (like all instruction arguments, when present)